168th Street station (New York City Subway): Design

 Much of the station is contained within a vault that measures 47 ft wide and 26 ft high.
 The lowest 6 ft of the vault walls are wainscoted with rust-colored brick.
 Atop the brick wainscoting are a belt course made of marble and a multicolored mosaic frieze measuring about 16 in thick.
 The tops of the walls contain tan brick.
 Tile name tablets are placed above the frieze at regular intervals, with white letters on a dark-green background surrounded by floral designs.
 These tablets contain the text "168th Street".
 The center of the vault ceiling has multicolored terracotta medallions at regular intervals; these formerly held lighting fixtures.
+Where the elevator shafts are positioned, the station widens to 73 ft.

 The station's platform extensions have ceilings that are 10 to 12 ft above the platform level.
 At the portals between the original vault and the much lower ceilings of the platform extensions, there is a wide arch over the tracks flanked by narrow arches over each platform.
 These transitions are clad with tan brick.
 The arch over the tracks has a volute with a laurel wreath.
 Between the arches, the lower portions of the walls are clad in gray marble.
 The walls of the platform extensions have white ceramic tiles with mosaic friezes as well as plaques with the words "168th Street".
 The walls are divided every 15 ft by multicolored tile pilasters that are 16 in wide.
 There are two tile panels with the number "168" in each panel.
 Columns near the platform edge, clad with white tile, support the jack-arched concrete station roof.